jkimthu/sixpack-abs/README.md

 	  iii. mean and standard deviation between replicate means

 54. quantify time to stabilization and stabilized gr value for upshifts		% 5B
+55. quanitfy time to stabilization and stabilized gr value for downshifts   % 5B